BTest - A Simple Driver for Basic Unit Tests

 Once the substitution is activated by running btest with --alternative=myalternative, every time a @TEST-EXEC executes gcc, that is replaced with gcc -O2.
 The replacement is simple string substitution so it works not only with commands but anything found on the command line; it however only replaces full words, not subparts of words.

 btest scans a test file for lines containing keywords that trigger certain functionality.
-It knows the following keywords:
+Currently, the following keywords are supported:

 @TEST-EXEC: <cmdline>